 The small river by the pool - geothermal colours

-It is heavenly sitting in this hot pool in the wilderness of Iceland, nestled in between two of Iceland's glaciers, Langjökull and Hofsjökull glaciers.
+It is heavenly sitting in this hot pool in the wilderness of Iceland, nestled between two of Iceland's glaciers, Langjökull and Hofsjökull glaciers.

-Soaking in the hot pool, the 3 of us forgot bathing suits so we bought a black T-shirt at Gullfoss
+Soaking in the hot pool, the 3 of us forgot bathing suits, so we bought a black T-shirt at Gullfoss

 Don't forget your bathing suit.
-On one of my travels in this area, I didn't bring a bathing suit, so we stopped at the Gullfoss store and I bought a "Lost in Iceland" T-shirt, and so did 2 of my fellow travellers, as you can see in my photo above :)
+On one of my travels in this area, I didn't bring a bathing suit, so we stopped at the Gullfoss store, and I bought a "Lost in Iceland" T-shirt, and so did 2 of my fellow travellers, as you can see in my photo above :)

 The beautiful Geothermal Area at Hveravellir